You will learn

 accessModes: ["ReadWriteOnce"]

-# Automatic assignment of a permanent volume
+# Automatic assignment of a persistent volume

 # We know which volume to allocate accordingly